jotaijs/jotai-ai/README.md

 `useChat` is a hook provided by Vercel AI SDK, which is a wrapper of `swr` in React, `swrv` in Vue, and `sswr` in Svelte.
 They actually have the different behaviors in the different frameworks.
+While swr is a powerful tool with a rich set of features tailored for data fetching and caching, such as automatic revalidation, request deduplication, and interval polling.

+The `useChat` hook simplifies the interaction model to post messages once click, interpreting the response, keep update of messages without leveraging `swr` functionalities.

-`chatAtoms` provider a more flexible way to create the chatbot, which is based on `jotai` atoms, so you can use it in framework-agnostic way.
+However, `chatAtoms` provider a more flexible way to create a chatbot.
+Built on the foundation of `jotai` atoms, it provides an atomic global state management system that is both powerful and flexible.

-For example, you can extend the messagesAtom to add more features like `clearMessagesAtom`:
+For example, you can customize the `messagesAtom` to add more functionality like `clearMessagesAtom`:

 ```js
 const { messagesAtom } = chatAtoms()